Skip to main content

 • Multiple Investment Options

-• Active Choice: Allows subscribers to decide the proportion of investment in different asset classes like equities, corporate bonds, and government securities.
+• Active Choice: Allows subscribers to allocate funds across asset classes such as equities, corporate bonds, government securities, and approved alternative investment options.

 • Two Types of Accounts